mx-psi/tfg/text/CompSci/01-quipper.md

 \end{align*}
 :::

-In particular, we can obtain an uniform superposition of all posible $n$ bit strings by using [@lemma:hadamard],
+In particular, we can obtain an uniform superposition of all possible $n$ bit strings by using [@lemma:hadamard],
 $$H^{\otimes n}\ket{0}^{\otimes n} = \frac{1}{\sqrt{2^n}}\sum_{y \in \BB^n} (-1)^{0 \odot y}\ket{y} = \frac{1}{\sqrt{2^n}}\sum_{y \in \BB^n} \ket{y}.$$

 Another simple lemma that will be useful later is